solo-io/gloo/docs/content/introduction/faq.md

 We strive to write good documentation and lots of tutorials in our user guides.
 If you have a suggestion for how to improve, please tell us!
 In this section, we'll look at some frequent questions asked when getting started:

-### How to change the ports on which Gloo Gateway gateway proxy listens?
+### How to change the ports on which the gateway proxy listens?

 When considering changing the ports, it's important to understand that the Gloo Gateway `gateway-proxy` (Envoy) listens on a port, and when running in Kubernetes, the Kubernetes service maps to a routable service:port as well.